Louis-Aime/Milesian-calendar/Misc_Date_Properties/README.md

 ## ISOWeekCalendarDateProperties.js: computations on ISO 8601 week calendar
 Package CBCCE and MilesianDateProperties are used.
 * getIsoWeekCalDate : the day date as a three elements object: .year, .week, .date; .week is 1 to 53.
 Conversion is in local time.
-* getIsoWeekCalUTCDate : same as above, in UTC time.
+* getUTCIsoWeekCalDate : same as above, in UTC time.
 * setTimeFromIsoWeekCal (year, week, date, hours, minutes, seconds, milliseconds) : set Time from ISO week calendar date + local hour.
 * setUTCTimeFromIsoWeekCal (year, week, date, hours, minutes, seconds, milliseconds) : same but from UTC time zone.
 * toIsoWeekCalDateString : return a string with the date elements in IsoWeekCal: yyyy-www-dd